| Elizabethan England - The Age of Treason History is alive in each one of us. The aggregation of all that we collectively, and individually

 Scots).
 It had become illegal to talk of the succession, yet James was commonly seen as Elizabeth's

+heir by both Protestants and Catholics, by virtue of closeness of blood to Henry VIII.
 The Essex Rebellion of 1601 brought the names of many of those who were at the forefront of the

 Catholic cause to the attention of the Government, including that of Robert Catesby, who was later to